Man in a kilt

 Casual-first

-Traditional kilt-wearing is often regarded as complicated, with lots of rigid rules.
+Traditional kilt-wearing is often seen as complicated, with many rigid rules.
 For formal wear situations, this might be very true.
-And most sites about kilts and wearing kilts, as well as kilt forums, have their starting point in formal wear.
+And most sites about kilts and kilt-wearing, as well as kilt forums, have their roots in formal wear.

 This site, however, is not about wearing a kilt once or twice every second year for that wedding or that anniversary you are not invited to anyway.
-It is about replacing jeans, pants, and shorts with a kilt and wearing it where and when you feel like it and being appropriate for the situation.
+It is about replacing jeans, pants, and shorts with a kilt, wearing it when and where you feel like it, and being appropriate for the situation.
 It is casual-first.

-This implies buying kilts that are suited for this purpose, rather than for weddings and the like.
+This implies buying kilts suited for this purpose rather than for weddings and the like.
 Same with accessories.
 You need very few, even if many different ones are to be bought.

 A few easy steps to go through, and you can be out and about in a kilt without being ripped off.
 And really be out and about, not just thinking about wearing that kilt.
 This site is about kilt-wearing made straightforward.
 Casual-first.